speedment/speedment-doc/pages/predicate.md

 ```

 ### equalIgnoreCase
-The following example shows a solution where we print out the films that has a title that equals to "AlABama dEVil" ignoring case:
+The following example prints the films that has a title that equals to "AlABama dEVil" ignoring case:
 ``` java
     films.stream()
         .filter(Film.TITLE.equalIgnoreCase("AlABama dEVil"))